adlarkin/simple_ECM/README.md

 At the time of this writing, the ECM implemented in this repository is header-only.

-Since this is a simple ECM, there are a few limitations:
-1. There's no support for entity/component removal (only adding entities and components are currently supported).
-2. Views are not updated after they are created.
-So, if you create an entity with a set of components _after_ creating a view with this set of components, this new entity is not added to the view.
-In other words, the view only contains entity and component data that existed at the view's creation time.

-The limitations above aren't difficult to address, but I have decided not to implement these features at the moment since this is a simple ECM.

 ### Components

 Components must inherit from `BaseComponent`, and need to have a unique ID.